Bank Respublika

-Bank Respublika is a private commercial bank established on May 22, 1992 based on a license issued by the Central Bank of Azerbaijan.
-Holding deposits worth over $700 million (₼1.2 billion) as of 2023 it's the fifth largest bank in Azerbaijan.
+Bank Respublika is an Azerbaijani private commercial bank established on May 22, 1992, based on the license issued by the Central Bank of Azerbaijan.

-Overview
+As of 2023, the bank held deposits worth over $700 million (₼1.2 billion) and was the fifth largest bank in Azerbaijan.
+It was granted systemically important bank status on March 1, 2024.
+It had a market share of 4.1% in 2024.

+History

-Bank Respublika was estasblished as a private bank with significant focus on small and medium-sized enterprise (SME) operating in the non-oil and gas sectors in Azerbaijan.
+Bank Respublika was established in May 1992 as a private bank with significant focus on small and medium-sized enterprise (SME) operating in the non-oil and gas sectors in Azerbaijan.
 It experienced a sharp crunch of the ability to lend during the 2008 financial crisis years, requesting major recapitalization from the shareholders.

 On June 1, 2011, the bank's total capital exceeded 53.7 million Azerbaijani manat (₼) (US$31.6 million) and total assets reached ₼294.2 million (US$173.0 million), with the later accounting for 1.9% of the total assets held by banks in Azerbaijan, making it the 10th largest in the country at the time.